 WOW…In a very short, 10-day period, this company of less than 20 employees has had 4 individual OSHA investigations.

 One – the employee accident where an employee performed an unsafe act which caused him to slip, fall and hit his head and ended up being admitted to the hospital.

 Two – A disgruntled employee chooses to call OSHA for an issue that could possibly have been handled in-house.

 Three – The random audit of the entire facility for a routine and general inspection is from wall to wall.

 How often do all of the above happen within just a few days of each other?
 And then to add insult to injury, the Industrial Hygienist is called in.
-This company has already received two OSHA packs and now waiting for two more.
-As an employer we cringe when we have to sign for one OSHA packet, and this company is signing for four different OSHA mailings.
+This company has already received two OSHA packets and now waiting for two more.
+As an employer, we cringe when we have to sign for one OSHA packet, and this company is signing for four different OSHA mailings.

 The perfect storm?
 It can happen.
 Are you prepared?
 Do you educate your employees?
 Do you inform them of the hazards associated with their jobs?
 Do you discipline if they perform an unsafe act or do you look the other way?
 Do you make sure the air quality and industrial hygiene is monitored on a regular basis?
 All of these issues as well as some of the citations which were citation could have been corrected and avoided if the employees were trained and aware of the potential hazards.

 Now, no one is perfect, but the perfect of four individual OSHA citations based on a company of approximately 20 employees is not how anyone hopes to start their week.
-OECS, Inc. can help.
+OECS can help.
 We can educate your employees and layout the safety programs necessary for employee involvement.
 We can also conduct Industrial Hygiene testing if needed.
 Don’t wake up to the perfect storm when it can be prevented.